ZouYang31/ZouYang31.github.io/_pages/about.md

-My name is Zoey(Zou) Yang, and I am a PhD student at Dartmouth College.
-My research interests focus on developing machine learning and causal inference techniques to understand human behavior, improve decision-making, and address algorithmic bias, with a special interest in health-related societal challenges.
-Before moving to Boston, I spent two years working as a Data Scientist and Data Analyst at a tech company and AI startups.
-I hold an MS from Cornell University and Boston University and a BA from Rutgers University.
+As a PhD student at Dartmouth College, I develop machine learning and causal inference methods to better understand human behavior and improve decision-making, with a particular interest in health-related societal challenges.
+Before moving to Hanover, I spent two years working as a Data Scientist and Data Analyst at a tech company and several AI startups.
+I hold an MS from both Cornell University and Boston University, and a BA from Rutgers University.

-I am joining <a href="https://bijanmazaheri.com/"> Professor Bijan Mazaheri's lab</a> to continue studying the intersection of machine learning and causal inference.
+I am currently a member of <a href="https://bijanmazaheri.com/"> Professor Bijan Mazaheri's lab</a> where I study the intersection of machine learning and causal inference.
+Our group focuses on challenges that arise when synthesizing information from multiple datasets, modalities, and batches into machine learning and AI models.
-I am fortunate to be part of <a href="https://truthmarket.com/">Platform Governance Research Lab</a>, advised by <a href="https://truthmarket.com/people/mva/index.html">Professor Van Alstyne</a> from BU.
-I am also privileged to collaborate with <a href="https://www.aeghassami.com/">Professor Ghassami</a> from the Department of Mathematics and Statistics and <a href="https://www.childrenshospital.org/directory/julia-r-koehler">Professor Köhler</a> from Boston Children's Hospital to address community health issues using Causal Inference.
+I was fortunate to be part of <a href="https://truthmarket.com/">Platform Governance Research Lab</a>, advised by <a href="https://truthmarket.com/people/mva/index.html">Professor Marshall Van Alstyne</a> at BU.
+I was also privileged to collaborate with <a href="https://www.aeghassami.com/">Professor AmirEmad Ghassami</a> from the Department of Mathematics and Statistics and <a href="https://www.childrenshospital.org/directory/julia-r-koehler">Professor Julia R. Köhler</a> from Harvard Medical School on projects addressing community health issues using causal inference.

 [**Research Interest**]
-1. *Data Fusion and Inference.* One of the complexities in social science arises from the involvement of different covariates across various domains.
-How can we integrate data from different distributions to improve inference?
+1. *Data Fusion and Inference.* One of the core challenges in social science and public policy research lies in integrating data from heterogeneous domains with differing covariates and distributions.
+I am interested in developing principled methods to integrate heterogeneous datasets across domains with differing covariates and distributions, improving causal inference and generalizable insights.
+2. *Causal Inference and Neural Networks.* My current work explores how causal inference frameworks can be combined with neural network architectures to enhance model interpretability and robustness.
+This includes studying how representation learning can capture causal structures and how causal reasoning can guide deep learning models toward more reliable decision-making.
-2. *AI + social science/public health.* How can we leverage AI to promote health equity and gain deeper insights into human behavior?
+3. *AI + Social Science/Public Health.* How can we leverage AI to promote health equity and gain deeper insights into human behavior?
 How can insights from human cognition help us design better AI systems?

 # 🔥 News